plotly/plotly.github.io/_posts/fundamentals/2015-04-23-embed-plotly-graphs.md

    sub-steps:
     - copy: "To share from your own workspace, go to SHARE on the left-hand side."
       img: "![Workspace share option](../static/images/how-to-save-export-and-share/new share main.png)"
     - copy: "The Share popup will display a link that you can add to a website and you have the option of embedding your plot as an HTML snippet or iframe.
-Make sure that the graph is set to 'Public' in order to generate the code."
+You can embed a public plot and everyone will be able to view it.
+Embedding a private plot means you and your collaborators will be able to see it.
+If you embed with a secret link, those that have that link will be able to see the plot.
+When you embed a private plot but don't add any collaborators, only you will be able to view it."
       img: "![Sharing options](../static/images/how-to-save-export-and-share/new embed.gif)"

  - title: From Your Organize